Xandr: History

 Following its June 2018 acquisition of AppNexus, Xandr was formed by AT&T to construct a national TV advertising marketplace.

 Xandr was launched on September 25, 2018, at its inaugural AT&T Relevance Conference, in Santa Barbara, California.
 The name "Xandr" was chosen in honor of its parent company's founder, Alexander Graham Bell.

 In June 2019, Xandr rebranded its AppNexus DSP, launching Xandr Invest, to serve as its central ad-buying hub.

 On October 18, 2019, Xandr acquired Massachusetts-based Clypd, an audience-based sales platform for television advertising.

 On April 30, 2020, Xandr was folded into WarnerMedia.

 Rumors and speculation spread in 2020 that AT&T was seeking to sell and offload Xandr, along with DirecTV and Crunchyroll.
-The reasoning was twofold: first, AT&T took on immense debt to purchase WarnerMedia, and any non-core asset sales would help pay off that debt burden.
-Secondly, Xandr was inherently compromised by its association with AT&T and HBO Max, as many would-be advertisers were reluctant to use what is essentially a competitor for their ad buys.
-As such, it might be more lucrative on its own.
+AT&T took on debt to purchase WarnerMedia, and any non-core asset sales would help pay off that debt.
+Many would-be advertisers were reluctant to use what is essentially a competitor for their ad buys.

 On May 17, 2021, it was announced that WarnerMedia would be merged with Discovery, Inc. to form a new publicly traded company known as Warner Bros.
 Discovery, but that the Xandr business would not be included in the transaction and would remain a division of AT&T. On December 21, 2021, AT&T announced that they had agreed to sell Xandr (including AppNexus and Clypd) to Microsoft for an undisclosed price, subject to customary closing conditions, including regulatory reviews.

 On June 6, 2022, Microsoft completed the acquisition of Xandr to bolster its advertising and retail media business, for about $1 billion.

 Leadership

-Until it was folded into Microsoft Advertising, Xandr was led by Mike Welch, after the departure in March 2020 by former GroupM North America CEO Brian Lesser, who was appointed chief executive officer of AT&T advertising and analytics in 2017.
+Until it was folded into Microsoft Advertising, Xandr was led by Mike Welch, after the departure in March 2020 of former GroupM North America CEO Brian Lesser, who was appointed chief executive officer of AT&T advertising and analytics in 2017.
 Kirk McDonald, who served as interim CEO following Lesser's departure, moved to GroupM, a subsidiary of WPP, in August 2020.